a better financial world

 Prior to co-founding Funding Circle, James was a Senior Consultant at OC&C Strategy Consultants where he advised leading multi-national and national companies on strategy, new products and efficiency programmes.

 Before founding Funding Circle, Andrew worked at Nomura and Citigroup specializing in regulatory and risk management.
-He also spent time at Ernst & Young as a consultant where he advised financial institutions, government and regulators on risk management and regulation, including a major UK bank on its SME credit models for a c. $40 billion loan book.
+He also spent time at Ernst & Young as a consultant where he advised financial institutions, government and regulators on risk management and regulation, including a major UK bank on its SME credit models.
 Andrew holds a degree in Mathematics from Manchester University.

 Chitra has more than 20 years of experience across companies spanning technology, financial services, and management consulting.
 Most recently she was COO, Platform at Salesforce.com, a leading technology company.
 Prior to this she was SVP of Sales Development at Salesforce, where she led a global team of 500+ focused on prospecting for new business, and VP of Marketing Programs.